Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Updates the profile data for a specific user identified by the provided ‘id’ parameter.
+> Updates the profile of a specific user by their ID.

 **URL Parameters :**

-> id    : The unique identifier of the user.
+> id    : The ID of the user.

 **Request Body:**

-- name     : (optional) Updated name of the user.
+- name     :  Updated name of the user.
-- email    : (optional) Updated email of the user.
+- email    :  Updated email of the user.
-- gender   : (optional) Updated gender of the user.
+- gender   :  Updated gender of the user.
-- phone    : (optional) Updated phone number of the user.
+- phone    :  Updated phone number of the user.
-- address  : (optional) Updated address of the user.
+- address  :  Updated address of the user.
-- avatar   : (optional) Updated avatar file to be uploaded.
+- avatar   :  Updated avatar file to be uploaded.
-   - File size limit : 5 MB
-   - Field name      : avatar

 **Response :**

 - Status Code : 200 (OK)
-- Body		      : Success message indicating that the profile was updated successfully.
+- Body		      : Success message indicating the profile update.

 **Error Response :**

 - Status Code : 404 (Not Found)
 - Body		      : Error message if the user with the specified ID was not found.
 - Status Code : 500 (Internal Server Error)
-- Body		: Error message if there was an error updating the user profile or uploading the avatar file.
+- Body		      : Error message if there was an error updating the profile.

 <br>